Old Fort in Seneca County, Ohio — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the Battlefield Trails - War of 1812, and the Daughters of the American Revolution marker series.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Native American Habitation (approx. 2 miles away); to Brady's Island / to Battle Island (approx. 2.2 miles away); Fort Seneca (approx. 2.2 miles away); Portage Trail (approx. 5.8 miles away); Seneca John, Noted Chief (approx. 5.9 miles away); Ball’s Battlefield (approx. 6.3 miles away); Sandusky-Scioto Trail (approx. 6.9 miles away); Harrison Trail (approx. 7.1 miles away).
+Native American Habitation (approx. 2 miles away); Fort Seneca (approx. 2.2 miles away); to Brady's Island / to Battle Island (approx. 2.2 miles away); Mull Covered Bridge / Covered Bridges (approx. 2.4 miles away); Portage Trail (approx. 5.8 miles away); Seneca John, Noted Chief (approx. 5.9 miles away); Ball’s Battlefield (approx. 6.3 miles away); General Harrison's Mess Table (approx. 6.4 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.